 Collapsible Water Bottles – These don’t have filters–essential for us given the taste of Florida’s water–but if you’re more concerned with saving space and convenience, they’re a great alternative.
 Maybe you like the taste of swamp water!

-Apple AirTags – This is our new-for-2022 addition, and we’re adding AirTags after using them ourselves to track our car (good for rental cars that can get lost in the sea of the TTC), checked baggage (good for peace of mind), and much more that isn’t relevant to travel.
+Apple AirTags – We now use AirTags to track our car (good for rental cars that can get lost in the sea of the TTC), checked baggage (good for peace of mind), and much more that isn’t relevant to travel.

 Stroller Fan – Technically, this is a clip-on desk fan.
 If you read the reviews, almost everyone buying it is using it for strollers.
 It’s great to keep your kids cool, and it’ll last 5-10 hours before the battery needs to be recharged–which can be done via USB with one of the external chargers above.
 This is perfect for the hottest hours of the day at Walt Disney World!